 18.1 The Officer recommendation to the Committee is for:

-Authority to Approve subject to consideration of any further consultation responses received and completion of a new Unilateral Undertaking and subject to the following conditions (restated from the previous approval and adapted where necessary to reflect subsequently cleared details.)
+Approve subject to consideration of any further consultation responses received and subject to the following conditions (restated from the previous approval and adapted where necessary to reflect subsequently cleared details.)

 1. ZAM - Development In accordance with Approved Pans